-Purpose of Schedule A
+Purpose of Schedule

 Schedule A (Form 8609) must be completed by the building owner each year of the 15-year compliance period, whether or not a credit is claimed for the tax year.
 For a building receiving separate allocations for the existing building and for the rehabilitation expenditures, a separate Schedule A must be completed for each credit claimed.
-Except as noted below, Schedule A is attached to the owner's copy of Form 8609 and both documents must be attached to the owner's Federal income tax return.